 In order to provide you with our services, we need you to agree to the rules in this document set forth by the government and we can't accept illegitmate or illegal funds.

 CoinMover's Bank Secrecy Act (BSA) and Anti-Money Laundering (AML) Policy is required by federal regulation.
 We are considered a Money Service Business (‘MSB’) in that we fall under the definition of a money transmitter as dictated by the United States Treasury, Financial Crimes Enforcement Network (FinCEN).
 Our registration (#31000136090594) was issued November 4, 2018 and this information is publicly available on the FinCEN website.

 CoinMover's BSA/AML policies and internal controls are designed to ensure compliance with all applicable BSA and AML regulations and will be reviewed, updated, and independently audited on a regular basis to account for both changes in regulations and changes in CoinMover's business model.

 CoinMover's BSA/AML policies set forth the minimum standards of compliance and establish a Risk Based Approach (RBA) towards assessing and managing the money laundering and terrorist financing risks to our institution.

 CoinMover prohibits transactions with individuals, entities, and countries that are on prescribed sanctions lists and therefore screen against U.N., E.U., U.K. Treasury, U.S. Office of Foreign Assets Control (OFAC), and other sanctions lists in the jurisdictions in which we operate.

-We're registered with the government and we can't do business with people or organizations they have on a list somewhere, so we have hecks to make sure we adhere to the rules.
-That comes first.
+We're registered with the government and we can't do business with people or organizations they have on a list somewhere, so we have checks to make sure we adhere to the rules.

 APPLICABILITY AND SCOPE